 Just like you and me, many of your gut microbes run on 24 hour circadian rhythms.14 Though scientists are still hard at work figuring out exactly how this works, sticking to a schedule could help everything run more smoothly.

 We’ve long known that shift work and jet lag can contribute to disease states, and this just might be one of the reasons why.

 Studies have found that children who have pets, also have lower rates of allergies and obesity.
 This is believed to be because the microbes on your furry friend increase your overall microbial diversity.
-This means your beloved pet may also keep your gut healthy too.15
+This means your beloved pet may also help keep your gut healthy, too.15

-Your home also has a microbiome and some scientists are wondering if our war on germs have gone too far here.16 In fact, children who live in homes where the dishes are cleaned in a dishwasher are more likely to have allergies over those where everything is hand washed.
-Leading researchers to hypothesize that our over cleanliness is reducing beneficial microbe exposure.
+Your home also has a microbiome and some scientists are wondering if our war on germs has gone too far here.16 In fact, children who live in homes where the dishes are cleaned in a dishwasher are more likely to have allergies over those where everything is hand washed.
+This leads researchers to hypothesize that our over cleanliness is reducing beneficial microbe exposure.

-Local, organic veggies not only skip the gut damaging pesticides, they have beneficial microbes from the dirt on them.
+Local, organic vegetables not only skip the gut damaging pesticides, but they also have beneficial microbes from the dirt on them.
 In fact, you might not need to scrub those vegetables as thoroughly as we once thought.18

 Shop local and organic when possible, your gut microbes will be grateful.